Indonesian Government Authorities

 Direktorat Jenderal Immigrasi

 The Direktorat Jenderal Imigrasi is located on the compound of the Minister of Justice and Human Rights on Jl.
 Rasuna Said Kav 8 & 9 in Kuningan, Jakarta Selatan.
-It is co-headed at the moment (6/2011) by Bapak Bambang Irawan and Bapak Muhammad Indra.
+It is headed at the moment (11/2014) by Bapak Bambang Irawan.
 Direktur Jenderal Imigrasi usually head the DitJenIm for around two years.
 They are helped by various Direktur who head up a Directorate.
 At the moment, DitJenIm comprises six directorates and a Secretariat (SekJenIm).
 The directorates are as follows:

 You don't have to pay anything in the DitJenIm for any permit.
-Payment of any PNBP (Penerimaan Negara Bukan Pajak), the fees authorized to charged by Imigrasi, concerning KITAS issuance must be done in the KanIm, and a kwitansi MUST be remitted on the spot.
+Payment of any PNBP (Penerimaan Negara Bukan Pajak), the fees authorized to be charged by Imigrasi, concerning ITAS issuance must be done in the KanIm, and a receipt (kwitansi) MUST be remitted on the spot.

-All the official fees for the immigration office can be found in the Peraturan Pemerintah nomor 38 tahun 2009 tentang Jenis dan tarif atas Jenis Penerimaan Negara Bukan Pajak yank berlaku pada departemen Hukum dan Hak Asasi Manusia.
+All the official fees for the immigration office can be found in the Peraturan Pemerintah nomor 45 tahun 2014 tentang Jenis dan Tarif atas Jenis Penerimaan Negara Bukan Pajak yang berlaku pada Kementerian Hukum dan Hak Asasi Manusia.

 Article 4 of the UU nomor 2 tahun 2002 tentang Kepolisian states that the Police of the Republic of Indonesia has the aim of insuring the national security which includes maintaining security and public order, discipline and rule of law, as well as peace within the community by upholding human rights.